cs1302uga/cs1302-ce04/README.md

 1. From the `cs1302-ce04` directory, try to compile each Java file separately, specifying `bin` as the default package for _compiled code_.

-   **Note** In this step, you may encounter a compile-time (syntax) error.
-Hint: the error should not be a "cannot find symbol" error.
+   **Note** In this step, you may encounter a compile-time (syntax) error. **Hint**: the error should not be a "cannot find symbol" error.
 If it is, you will need to adjust your compilation command.

    Answer the following in your notes about the compile-time error: